 Getting the best out of people is the key to success for any leader.
 Statistics say that many people perform well below their potential.
-What makes a great leader and how can you unlock and access that untapped potential?
+But, what makes a great leader and how can you unlock and access that untapped potential?

 The involvement in being part of a shared peer learning process is at the heart of the team coaching experience, which is grounded in the individual goals of each participant and, where applicable, the collective goals of the group.